Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Bell Labs - Event and News/Nokia appoints Nishant Batra as Chief Strategy and Technology Officer and member of the Nokia Group Leadership Team.md

 ---
-title: Nokia appoints Nishant Batra as Chief Strategy and Technology Officer and member of the Nokia Group Leadership Team
+title: 'Nokia appoints Nishant Batra as Chief Strategy and Technology Officer and member of the Nokia Group Leadership Team'
 categories:
     - 新媒体
     - Bell Labs - Event and News